macchina-io/macchina.io/README.md

 macchina.io EDGE is dual-licensed under a commercial license and the GPLv3.
 The commercial license gives you the full rights to create and distribute software and devices on your own terms without any GPL obligations.
-With the commercial license you also have access to professional support and maintenance, as well as additional features.
+With the commercial license you also have access to professional support and maintenance, as well as many additional features.
 See [this table](https://macchina.io/edge_licensing.html#table) for a comparison between GPLv3-licensed and commercial-licensed macchina.io EDGE features.